MayMeow/cakephp-starter-kit/README.md

 ## Support

 In case you wan to support development you can use funding button in right panel of this project.
-Or if you want to help develop this project write me email (address you can find on my profile) and I create account for you on my GitLab instance.'
+Or if you want to help develop this project write me email (address you can find on my profile) and I create account for you on my GitLab instance.

 ## License